Introduction to Phases of Project Management

 - Only approved changes should be implemented as improper changes made can affect the entire project.

-- Closing: The Closing process involves formally accepting the project and therefore, marks its ending.
-Storing the files and noting down lessons from the project are the focus of this stage.
+The Closing process involves formally accepting the project and, therefore, marks its ending.
+Storing the files and noting down lessons from the project is the focus of this stage.

 This phase consists of: